-Two pictures, same view of a front-yard and sidewalk, one taken in May 2004 and another in May 2014, moving forward over the years between new technology, social opinion, political changes, aging neighbors and an understanding of the future that holds over us climate change and its mitigation.
-You could not imagine that an unsuspecting suburban home – basically in the rim of the most unwary area outside of Copenhagen’s capital region – could be a source and venue of activity and exchange between a set of creative and artistic people from all over the world.
-People who have changed the character and surface of these two images.
-Most of whom upon invitation as producers, viewers, users, loafers, lovers, or as creative precariats have developed 10 years of exhibitions, right out of the house, yard, or surrounding community of the Danish visual artist, Anja Franke.
+Two pictures, the same view of a front yard and sidewalk, one taken in May 2004 and another in May 2014, moving forward over the years between new technology, social opinion, political changes, aging neighbors, and an understanding of the future that holds over us climate change and its mitigation.
+One wouldn’t imagine that a suburban home – settled on the rim of one of the most unsuspecting and unwary areas of Copenhagen’s capital region – could be a venue for activity and exchange between a set of creative and artistic people from all over the world.
+These same people are responsible for changing the character and surface documented in these two images.
+Most of whom, upon invitation as producers, viewers, users, loafers, lovers, or creative precariats, have developed ten years of exhibitions right out of the house, yard, or surrounding community of the Danish visual artist Anja Franke.

 Located in the municipality of Herlev (pronounced: hair-lew) InstantHerlev Institute stands alone, like a runaway cultural typology, in the shifting blades of grass moving between grant applications, meeting sessions, constant pruning and refurbishing of its idea and physical grounds.
-The idea of “instant,” both mocks and celebrates the same marketable speech that brought you products like Tang, Nescafé, and other forms of commercial convenience.
-But if you dig deeper, you touch on the poetry of art making itself; which is the practice and realization of the output given in temporary aesthetic experiments.
-While the stage is provided by Franke; her decision to launch her own artist-run space from her home, back in 2004, coordinated with a global moment where various art communities led by individuals – having access to private property – began to blend their personal creativity with their domestic or dwelling situations.
-Not that such approaches to artistic creation have not been available before in art history (however, strangely, one does not imagine Donald Judd’s Marfa as a posthumous artist-run space) but the power orientation is different; here the artists is, well, running things (unlike the art collector, curator, or aficionado in previous iterations of the art institution).
+The idea of “instant” both mocks and celebrates the same marketable speech that brought you products like Tang, Nescafé, and other forms of commercial convenience.
+But if you dig deeper, you touch on the poetry of art making itself, which is the practice and realization of the output given in temporary aesthetic experiments.
+While Franke provides the stage, her decision to launch her own artist-run space from her home in 2004 coordinated with a global moment where various art communities led by individuals – having access to private property – began to blend their creativity with their domestic or dwelling situations.
+Not that such approaches to artistic creation have not been available before in art history (however, strangely, one does not imagine Donald Judd’s Marfa as a posthumous artist-run space), but the power orientation is different; here the artists is, well, running things (unlike the art collector, curator, or aficionado in previous iterations of the art institution).

 The artist is perhaps the last and first profession that both gentrifies and de-gentrifies geographies.
-For this reason, the artists running these are diversifying the historical value of a region or local setting, and at the same time, building – in better cases – the area’s cultural heritage, its inalienability.
-But as well something else happens, in an era governed by the rise of credentialism and “scientific” managers, the articulation and honing of the communities, relations, and conditions for which artist-run spaces make their productions available results in forming highly sophisticated cultural managers.
-Making people who are well aware of the tentative ebbs and flows of changing conditions for the role of culture in their neighborhoods and cities.
-In many ways, it is strange occurrence that with the large deskilling of artistic labor from the late 70’s to today; artists managing their own cultural spaces are situating and manufacturing the future of labor; especially through new forms of engagement and recognition that connect with the various subtleties of network, relevance, establishment and communication.
+For this reason, the artists running these are diversifying the historical value of a region or local setting and, at the same time, building – in better cases – the area’s cultural heritage and its inalienability.
+But as well, something else happens in an era governed by the rise of credentialism and “scientific” managers, the articulation and honing of the communities, relations, and conditions for which artist-run spaces make their productions available results in forming highly sophisticated cultural managers – making people in the process, who are well aware of the tentative ebbs and flows of changing conditions for the role of culture in their neighborhoods and cities.
+In many ways, it is a strange occurrence that with the large deskilling of artistic labor from the late 70s to today; artists managing their own cultural spaces are situating and manufacturing the future of labor; primarily through new forms of engagement and recognition that connect with the various subtleties of networks, relevance, establishment, and communication.

-To some extent, we have to find some agreement as to where we stand today vis-à-vis with contemporary art and the independent productions outside of its heterogenous, established institutions.
-Rather than saying it is broken (as I am sure some would gladly jump to that conclusion) we are enjoying a post-contemporary moment, where artist-run institutions are blossoming as parallel alternatives to cultural experience; especially in relation to the cultural regimes that historically have enjoyed the comfortable position of moderating and distributing contemporary art’s categories for audiences.
+To some extent, we have to agree on where we stand today vis-à-vis contemporary art and the independent productions outside of its heterogenous, established institutions.
+Rather than saying it is broken (as I am sure some would gladly jump to that conclusion), we are enjoying a post-contemporary moment, where artist-run institutions are blossoming as parallel alternatives to cultural experience, especially concerning the cultural regimes that historically have enjoyed the comfortable position of moderating and distributing contemporary art’s categories for audiences.
 In this new sense, who gets to create what is contemporary?
-And if it is occurring at a very localized level, how does it work, interrogate, or rethink art historical canons?
+And if it occurs at a very localized level, how does it work, interrogate, or rethink art historical canons?
 More accurately, how are these registered in a progressive understanding of history and culture?
-These questions emerge because the microcosms of community life, their challenges, crises and the aesthetics that makes them flourish are discarding and redefining master narratives.
-It is practices like Anja Franke’s that are first to integrate with this community life and through a wide variety of organic, historic, social and technical subjectivities produce new and alternative directions from the non-linear objectives of post-contemporary art.
+These questions emerge because the microcosms of community life, their challenges, crises, and the aesthetics that make them flourish are discarding and redefining master narratives.
+Practices like Anja Franke’s are first to integrate with this community life and, through a wide variety of organic, historical, social, and technical subjectivities, produce new and alternative directions from the non-linear objectives of post-contemporary art.

-To this end, the artist-run space seeks an environment as moment, where you are allowed to professionalize and participate with the energies of peer-review democracy, with the hope to make convincing interventions that change conversations.
-By no means is this point being made to devalue the rituals conducted in the heritage of art institutions.
-Of course, the argument has lost steam and the idea that you can “tear” down institutions (like we do not know by now that forms migrate from the last into the newly minted) has been useless.
-However, the fact remains – we must challenge them, change them and absolutely modify their negations internally or externally.
-In the meantime, imagine and continue to demand that the artist will always form a part of your survival.
+To this end, the artist-run space seeks an environment as moment where you are allowed to professionalize and participate with the energies of peer-review democracy, with the hope of making effective interventions that change conversations.
+This point is not being made to devalue art institutions’ heritage, rituals, and praxis for creating similar cultural frameworks.
+Of course, the argument has lost steam, and the idea that you can “tear” down institutions (like we do not know by now that forms migrate from the last into the newly minted) has been more or less useless.
+However, the fact remains – we must challenge them, change them and modify their negations internally or externally, especially when their ideals have been exhausted or corrupted.
+In the meantime, imagine and continue to demand that the artist always form a part of your survival.